- PhD, 1983, social and political sciences, University of Cambridge

 - BA, 1963, history, University of Cambridge

-Martin Staniland is the Assoicate Dean and Professor of the Graduate School of Public and International Affairs.
-He has also served as Interim Dean (1995-97) and Interim Associate Dean (spring 2012) and ha twice received the Joseph Pois Award for Distinguished Service from GSPIA.
+Martin Staniland is currently a professor at the Graduate School of Public and International Affairs.
+He has also served as Interim Dean (1995-97) and Interim Associate Dean (spring 2012) and has twice received the Joseph Pois Award for Distinguished Service from GSPIA.
 Before joining GSPIA in 1984, Prof. Staniland was a Fellow of the Institute of Development Studies (specializing in the politics of French-speaking Africa) at the University of Sussex in England and a Lecturer in Politics at the University of Glasgow, Scotland.
 He has also held research fellowships at the Center for International and Strategic Affairs, University of California Los Angeles, the Institute for International Studies, University of California Berkeley, and the Center for International Affairs, Harvard University.
 He has conducted fieldwork in Benin, the Ivory Coast, Ghana, Brussels (at the European Commission), London, Paris (both at the respective ministries of transport) and Montreal (at the International Civil Aviation Organization (ICAO)).

 Prof.Staniland is the author of The Lions of Dagbon: Political Change in Northern Ghana (1973); What is Political Economy?
 A Study of Social Theory and Underdevelopment (1987: also translated into Chinese); American Intellectuals and African Nationalists, 1955-1970 (1991); Government Birds: The State and Air Transport in Western Europe (2003) and A Europe of the Air?
 The Airline Industry and European Integration (2008), as well as the editor of Falling Friends: The United States and Regime Change Abroad (1991).